 Disable visual effects in the UI

-Although animations and shadows make the user interface look great, they use quite a bit of CPU and memory resources.
 To turn off these features, open System Properties.
-In the System Properties dialog box, on the Advanced tab, click the Settings button in the Performance section.
-On the Visual Effects tab, you can uncheck all the options highlighted in green -- Figure 1.
+In the System Properties dialog box, in the Advanced tab, click the Settings button in the Performance section.
+In the Visual Effects tab, you can uncheck all the options highlighted in yellow in Figure A.

-Other Windows 10 tweaks such as turning off unneeded system services can also improve overall Windows 10 performance.
-Some services you can safely disable are ASP.NET State Service, Portable Device Enumerator Service and Windows Media Player Network Sharing Service, to name a few.
-Click here for a more comprehensive list.
+Other Windows 10 performance tweaks, such as turning off unneeded system services, can speed up the OS.
+You can safely disable services such as ASP.NET State Service, Portable Device Enumerator Service and Windows Media Player Network Sharing Service.

-To disable services, open the Services console by entering services.msc in the Run box -- right-click the Start menu button and select Run.
-In the Services console, right-click the service you want to turn off and select Properties.
-In the properties dialog box, click the Stop button and then select Disabled from the Startup Type drop-down list -- Figure 2.
+To disable services, open the Services console by entering services.msc in the Run box.
+Right-click the Start menu and select Run, or press WinKey + R. In the Services console, right-click the service you want to turn off and select Properties.
+In the Properties dialog box, click the Stop button and then select Disabled from the Startup type drop-down menu as seen in Figure B.

 Be sure to disable one service at a time, reboot the computer and use it for a while before disabling another service.
-If something goes haywire, you'll know which service to enable again without much fuss.
+This way, if something goes haywire, you'll know which service you must enable again to fix the problem.

 Manage Windows startup entries

-Whittling down the programs that launch automatically when Windows starts can get you from the power-off state, or a restart, to the Windows desktop much more quickly.
-To manage Windows startup programs, open the Task Manager and click the Startup tab.
-Select programs you don't want to launch automatically and click Disable.
+Whittling down the programs that launch automatically when Windows 10 starts can get you from the power-off state, or a restart, to the desktop more quickly.
+To manage Windows 10 startup programs, open the Task Manager and click the Startup tab.
+Select the programs you don't want to launch automatically and click Disable.
+If you really want to get down and dirty with startup items, use the Windows Sysinternals Autoruns utility instead.

-Windows 10 also has a built-in internet lookup for process names, which makes it easy to decide which to leave enabled and what to disable.
-To use it, right-click any entry and select Search Online.
-The default browser opens with a list of results for that particular program.
+Windows 10 also has a built-in internet lookup for process names, which makes it easy to decide which processes to leave enabled and which ones to disable.
+To use the internet lookup, right-click any entry and select Search Online.
+Your default browser opens with a list of results for that particular program.

-At Windows startup, apps that are loaded from the Startup folder are delayed to allow the system to load its processes first, which keeps things orderly and makes for a speedier experience.
-However, you can reduce startup time even more by minimizing the app startup time delay, which requires a Windows Registry edit:
+At Windows 10 startup, apps that the Startup folder loads are delayed to allow the OS to load its processes first, which keeps things orderly and makes for a speedier experience.
+You can reduce startup time even more by minimizing the app startup time delay, which requires using the Windows Registry Editor:

 - Drill down to the following registry key: HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Serialize

-Editor's note: If the Serialize key does not exist, create it.
-Click the Explorer key in the left pane, select Edit > New > Key from the menu bar, type Serialize to name the key and press Enter.
+If the Serialize key does not exist, create it by clicking the Explorer key in the left pane, selecting Edit > New > Key from the menu bar, typing Serialize to name the key and pressing Enter.

-- Create a new DWORD value called StartupDelayInMSec and with a value of 0.
+- Create a new DWORD value called StartupDelayInMSec and set the value to zero.
 To create the DWORD value, right-click the Serialize key in the left pane and select New > DWORD (32-bit) Value.
-The value is set to 0 by default -- Figure 3.
+Rename the value to StartupDelayInMSec.
+The value is set to zero by default as shown in Figure C.

 - Exit the Registry Editor.